NxNiki/convertToNWB/README.md

 - scripts templates to apply conversion procedures to collected data files

 Note that this template / procedure does not include any processing of the data, such as spike sorting.
-Any such processing and analysis steps should be done separate to this data converion (and can be applied before or after).
+Any such processing and analysis steps should be done separate to this data conversion (and can be applied before or after).

 ## How to use this template